 In our efforts to achieve peace, we need to stop focusing so much on the content of religious beliefs and prioritise instead factors that are deeply, intractably relevant to progress such as justice, empathy, communication, empowerment, and political stability.
 We also need to stop seeing the non-religious as above the kinds of compulsions usually attributed to religion.
 Secularists are just as liable to be compelled by beliefs and by promises of salvation as religious people are, even if these salvations look different than 72 virgins in heaven or eternal bliss in the arms of God.
 Secular longings may look like dreams of total political correctness, the spread of science to every corner of the globe, or extreme egalitarianism—but they can still be damaging, as China well knows.

 We have so polarized the West between those who are religious and those who are not that we simply fail to see how much we can have in common.
 Again we find a powerful example of what not to do in the work of Sam Harris.
-Harris believes that “moderate religion” should be scourged from the Earth because it makes room for “religion” in general (2005: 14-15), allowing fundamentalists a free pass.
-But people who identify with “moderate religion” would be some of his greatest allies in his fight against fundamentalist dogmatism.
+Harris believes that moderate religion should be scourged from the Earth because it makes room for religion in general, allowing fundamentalists a free pass (2005: 14-15).
+But people who identify with “moderate religion” could be some of his greatest allies in his fight against fundamentalist dogmatism.
 Saying someone is “religious” literally tells you nothing about the important things about them: their values, their personality, their intellect, their morality.
 The same of course goes for atheists.
 So why keep using the word?